-- Communication and information will be housed on the project's website: - Project email address: - We will collect and maintain a project listsery through: - Social media handles are: - Tukwila staff will compile and track any correspondence that comes in through the website/email.
+- Communication and information will be housed on the project's website: www.TukwilaWA.gov/HousingAction - Project email address: housingactionplan@tukwilawa.gov. - We will collect and maintain a project listserv through the project website. - Social media handles:@CityofTukwila (Facebook, Twitter). - Tukwila staff will compile and track any correspondence that comes in through the website/email.